By Mladen Terzic

 Looking at real-world examples can shed light on how businesses use eCommerce platforms to tackle challenges and reach their goals.

 Shiseido uses Shopify Plus to expand globally while running smooth multi-channel operations.
 The platform proves especially helpful during busy sales events and promotions, showing its ability to support growing brands on a global scale.
+Stories like this highlight the Shopify enterprise ecommerce advantages that draw large brands to enterprise ecommerce with Shopify.

 SONY and Converse rely on Shopify Plus to manage extensive product catalogs and boost direct-to-consumer sales.
 Features like streamlined inventory management and Shop Pay contribute to higher conversion rates, making it clear how the platform can handle a variety of retail needs.